 Members of the Board

-Helen Conlan - President
+Helen Conlan - Chair

 Helen Conlan is a Business Studies graduate of Trinity College Dublin and a Fellow of the Institute of Chartered Accountants in Ireland.
 She has worked in the property industry for the past 25 years.
 She lives in Kildare town, where she is involved in various community and voluntary groups.